 Having gone through this, I realized the value of time.
 I want to make more quality memories with my family, and I want to live a fulfilling life with my loved ones.
 One of the ways to do that is to live life in a much healthier way; I have been determined to change my lifestyle.
 I learned how to exercise more, eat healthier food, and have much more self-control.

-Since then, cycling every night has become a habit.
-I hated every moment of my exercise session, but I knew that it was for the best.
+Since then, cycling every night had become a habit.
+I hated every moment of my exercise session, but I knew it was for the best.
 Slowly but surely, I started to embrace and enjoy it.
 I have also tried several other changes to my life, such as sleeping early, and making sure I wake up rested and full of energy the next day.

 Through these small changes, I am gaining more control over myself.
 I balanced between my hobbies and schoolwork and managed my relationships with friends and family members well.
 Apparently, improving my lifestyle has also positively impacted how I interact with others.
 I learned that any tragedy or adversity in life could also propel me to be better, and eventually, build my character.

+Hello.
+My condolences for your loss, it was brave of you to discuss something so personal in the essay.

+Overall, your language is quite good and I understood the points you were trying to make.
+I know what it’s like to lose a grandparents as well, which is why I feel like you could articulate your emotions better.
+Currently, the second half of the essay feels almost nonchalant and the tone of the essay felt more flat compared to the first half.

+I understood the reflective, “I want to live healthy and spend more time with my parents” but I don’t know if this is enough to describe your self and personality.
+I would like to hear more about your thoughts, motivations, how this shifted your sense of value for time, love, family.
+The part about cycling definitely ties into your dedication to living a healthier live, but while it tells me you grew to like cycling, I can’t tell “how the lessons from obstacles you encounter affected you.”
+There’s a lot of “I” statements, so many of the things I read is a ‘tell’ not much of a ‘show.’

+I believe the common app essay allows up to 650 words, so you definitely could write a bit more, elaborate a little on the effect of your grandmother on who you are as a person now, and how you view the world and how you spend your time.
+Good luck.